-The Data Services Department centralises contacts and the transmission of information to regulators, as well as the publication of certain information on B3's website.
+The Customer Experience Department centralises contacts and the transmission of information to regulators, as well as the publication of certain information on B3's website.
 The department is responsible for the SI information system, which receives via batch-processes information from B3's other systems and organises it according to various disclosure requirements.

-The processes run by the Data Services Department are considered mission critical.
+The processes run by the Customer Experience Department are considered mission critical.
 They therefore have business continuity plans and regular execution tests.

-The Data Services Department is responsible for the Investor's logged-in area in two versions: one for investors, whereby they can access, at B3 website, online information on their positions, account statements and notifications, and a version for participants available via B3's extranet for access to the positions held by customers under their responsibility.
+The Customer Experience Department is responsible for the Investor's area.
+Through the Investor's area investors access information regarding their positions, account statements and notifications, and participants access positions held by customers under their responsibility, at B3's website.